Introduction to Stream Processing in FME

 • Buffer Distance Unit: Kilometers

 Lastly, we need to convert the window ID datetime back to the original format.
-Since we plan to Group By the _window_id attribute in the SpatialFilter, both the filter and candidate features must have matching and corresponding values for the window IDs.
+Since we plan to Group By the _window_id attribute in the SpatialFilter, both the filter and candidate features must have matching window IDs.
 Connect a DateTimeConverter after the Reprojector and set the following parameters:

 • Datetime Attribute: _window_id